Glowing neon shopping cart with products and a WhatsApp chat bubble — illustrating cart recovery via WhatsApp bot

 1. Cart abandonment recoveryMarketing (opt-in required)Medium — needs Shopify/Woo webhook + 24h delay50-300 remindersRevenue per visitor up 10-25% within weeks

-2. Order updatesUtility (opt-in inferred from purchase)Low — webhook from store status events1-2 per orderSupport ticket volume down, CSAT up
+2. Order updatesUtility (opt-in inferred from purchase)Low — automatic notification from store status events1-2 per orderSupport ticket volume down, customer satisfaction (CSAT) up

-3. Post-purchase cross-sellMarketingMedium — needs product affinity rules30-150 per month per SKU groupRepeat-purchase rate up
+3. Post-purchase cross-sellMarketingMedium — needs product affinity rules30-150 per month per product groupRepeat-purchase rate up

 4. Reviews collectionMarketingLow — single delayed template1 per fulfilled orderReview velocity up, social proof faster